JianhuaHuang/streamlineR/README.md

 #### Replace Binned Test Data with WOE: `replace.woe`

+After converting the original numeric values into different bins, then we can replace the bins with the corresponding WOE values estimated based on the training data.

 ``` r
 dt.test <- replace.woe(dt.test, level.stat.output = stat.train, replace = TRUE)
 head(dt.test)